tracygu/tracygu.github.io/_posts/2019-08-08-text-and-typography.md

 tags: [typography]
 ---

 This Jekyll template totally compatible with Markdown syntax.
-Now, let me show you what typography will looks like.
+Now, let's take a look for the text and typography in this theme.

 ## Titles